nickaldwin/-ransomware-python/notes.md

 First, key derivation functions need random bits added to the password before it's hashed; these bits are often called salts, which help strengthen security and protect against dictionary and brute-force attacks.
-Let's make a function to generate that using the secrets module
+Let's make a function to generate that using the secrets module [Link text Here](https://https://docs.python.org/3/library/secrets.html)